gerardog/gsudo/README.md

 - Does it work in Windows Vista/7/8?

-  I've tested Windows 8.1 and it kinda worked.
-The hardest part is to install `.NET 4.6` there.
-File an issue with good reasons to spend time backporting to, say, `.NET 3.5`.
+  The elevation works, not the credentials cache.
+The hardest part is to install `.NET 4.6` there, Try `choco install DotNet4.6.1`.